personalize-staging-org/boxever-configurations/Web Experiences/Blueprints/alert-bar/README.md

 ```

 ### CSS
+The following is an example of the CSS you can use to create an alert bar:
 ```css
 /* accomodate every size screen by default */
 /* tested on chrome, crome mobile, safari, firefox, edge */